Prag8855/aab/content/guides/job-notice-period.md

 Date_created: 2023-04-19
 ---

-In Germany, all jobs have a notice period (*Kündigungsfrist*), both for the employee (when they quit) and the employer (when they fire someone).
-This guide explains how notice periods work.
+German jobs have a notice period (*Kündigungsfrist*).
+If you quit or get laid off, you must work until the end of your notice period.
+This guide explains how that notice period works.

-Before you [find a new job](/guides/find-a-job-in-berlin), check your notice period in your work contract.
-Many jobs have a 3 month notice period.[^13] If your work contract does not have a notice period, the default notice period applies.

 ## If you quit your job

-If you quit, the default notice period is 4 weeks, rounded to the 15th or last day of the month.[^2] Many work contracts have a longer notice period.
+The default notice period is 4 weeks, rounded up to the 15th or last day of the month.[^2] Your notice period starts one day after your employer receives your [resignation letter](/glossary/Kündigungsschreiben).[^5]

+> **Example 1:** You give your [resignation letter](/glossary/Kündigungsschreiben) on May 18.
+Your notice period starts on May 19.
+You must work until June 30.
+That's 4 weeks later (June 16), rounded to up the last day of the month (June 30).

+> **Example 2:** Your notice period starts on May 12.
+You must work until June 15.
+That's 4 weeks later (June 9), rounded to up the 15th day of the month (June 15).

+**Check your work contract**.
+Many jobs have a longer notice period.
+A 3 month notice period is common.[^13] Some jobs have 6 month or 1 year notice periods.

-> **Example 1:** Your work contract has a 3 month notice period.
-You quit your job on January 5.
-You must work until March 5.
+> **Example 3:** Your work contract has a 3 month notice period.
+You give your resignation letter on July 10.
+Your notice period starts on July 11.
+You must work until October 11.
+That's 3 months later.

-> **Example 1:** Your work contract does not mention a notice period.

-> **Example 2:** Your work contract does not mention a notice period.
+**During your [probation period](/glossary/Probezeit)**, your notice period is only 2 weeks.[^1]

+> **Example:** You started a job 2 months ago, and you are still in your probation period.
+You resign on July 11.
+You must work until July 25.
+That's 2 weeks later.

+**[Notice period calculator](https://www.afa-anwalt.de/kuendigungsfristenrechner/)** (in German) - AfA Rechtsanwälte

 ## If you get laid off